linode/docs/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx.md

 - This guide is Part 4 of our *Getting Started with NGINX* series and you will need a working NGINX setup with a website accessible via HTTPS.
 If do not already have that, then complete at least [Part 1: Basic Installation and Setup](/docs/web-servers/nginx/nginx-installation-and-basic-setup/) and [Part 3: Enable TLS on NGINX for HTTPS Connections](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/) before going further.

-- You will need root access to the system, or a user account with `sudo` privileges.
+- You will need root access to the system, or a user account with `sudo` privilege.

-- You may want to make another backup of your `nginx.conf` and site configuration file(s) so you have a snapshot of the work you've done up to this point.
-The commands below are intended as quick examples.
+- You may want to make another backup of your `nginx.conf` and site configuration files so you have a snapshot of the work you've done up to this point.
+The copy commands below are intended as quick examples.
 By now you've likely put a significant amount of work into this setup, so you should decide on a more resilient backup strategy to preserve your configuration and site data.

         cp /etc/nginx/nginx.conf /etc/nginx/nginx.conf.backup-pt4
         cp -r /etc/nginx/conf.d/ /etc/nginx/conf.d-backup-pt4